 Here in Florida, we have an abundance of fresh fish and seafood.
-What better way to showcase the versatility of crabmeat, than a quick and easy dip or spread made with Old St Augustine Gourmet Datil Pepper Products for that spicy touch.
+What better way to showcase the versatility of crabmeat, than a quick and easy dip or spread made with OSA Gourmet Datil Pepper Products for that spicy touch.

 Fresh crabs are only available for a short time each year, and although they’re amazingly delicious when they’re fresh off the boat, picking through all those shells to get at the succulent, juicy meat is a lot of work.
 Here I’ve used wild caught crabmeat that’s already been shelled, picked through and packaged for convenience.
 Please be sure you double check the crabmeat, however, as little pieces of shell do sometimes make it through the process.
 Your guests will appreciate not chomping down on a shell or breaking a tooth while trying to scrape the last little bits of dip out of the bowl.